 The Pathway Program will be delivered virtually with required assessments and an interview component completed online.

-We accept applications throughout the year with assessment workshops scheduled in May (mid-year commencement), August (2022 commencement) and November (2022 commencement).
+We accept applications throughout the year with assessment days scheduled in May (mid-year commencement), August (2022 commencement) and November (2022 commencement).

 Upcoming assessment rounds: